metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/README.md

     [@DROLSKY]
     dist = My-Module
-    ; Default is MakeMaker - or set it to ModuleBuild make_tool = MakeMaker
+    ; Default is DROLSKY::MakeMaker - or set it to ModuleBuild make_tool = DROLSKY::MakeMaker
     ; These files won't be added to tarball exclude_files = ...
     ; Default is DROLSKY